Posted February 26, 2016

-Todd Beine from the LookingGlass Chief Technology Office discusses the new CS-4000E as a secure foundation for LookingGlass Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... enabled security solutions to reduce your organization’s risk profile.
+Todd Beine from the LookingGlass Chief Technology Office discusses the new CS-4000E as a secure foundation for LookingGlass Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. enabled security solutions to reduce your organization’s risk profile.

 The key to understanding and using threat intelligence to reduce your risk profile is to learn from past experiences and apply that knowledge actively to address the risk at hand.
 But with limited time, knowledge, and personnel how do you effectively operationalize threat intelligence to make it work for you?